sa-tre/satre-specification/docs/source/contributing/walkthrough.md

 ## Building the specification website locally

-Instructions for building the specification website locally can be found [here](https://github.com/sa-tre/satre-specification/blob/main/docs/README.md#building-the-specification-document).
+Instructions for building the specification website locally can be found in the `README` of the project.

 ## Code of Conduct